Trip Reports

 Visitor Problem - Information Overload

 The major problem for a techie visiting ATA is information overload.
 There are so many specialty fields necessary to make phased array radio telescopes point, receive and process data that the mind boggles at such a listing.
 Every subsystem seems a career specialty - antenna design, antenna pointing, low noise amplifiers, laser transmitters and receivers, fiber optics, highly stable frequency adjustable local oscillators, rf mixers, radio interference measurements/remedies, ADCs, digital radio techniques with digital down converters and filters, FPGAs, ... image synthesis, computer programming, and on and on ... most of which have had continual major upgrades in the past 20 years.
-And being a LINIX guru is almost necessary.
+And being a LINUX guru is almost necessary.

 I have no clue how a current astronomer has time for astronomy. :-((

-Antenna, Offset Gregorian Telescope
+Offset Gregorian Telescope, "Antenna"

 The above is a bit of a schematic diagram.
 The actual telescopes have added components.